BlueGranite/TrainR/Labs/R-Server-Lab.md

 rxSummary( ~ fare_amount, nyc_csv) # provide statistical summaries for fare amount
 ```

-The last example was run to demonstrate `RevoScaleR`'s capabilty to work directly with flat files (even though they take longer than XDF files), but since our analysis involves lots of data processing and running various analytics functions, from now on we work with the XDF file, so we can benefit from faster runtime.
+The last example was run to demonstrate `RevoScaleR`'s capability to work directly with flat files (even though they take longer than XDF files), but since our analysis involves lots of data processing and running various analytics functions, from now on we work with the XDF file, so we can benefit from faster runtime.

 ```{r}